vcheplygina/10-think/README.md

 ## 6. Paranoia makes us productive.

-"I want to count the cells in this photograph" is easy to say, but what does it actually mean?
-What constitutes a cell?
-When do you decide that a lumpy blob of pixels is two cells rather than one, or three instead of two?
+"I want to count the stars in this photograph" is easy to say, but what does it actually mean?
+How bright does a patch of pixels have to be to qualify as a star?
+When do you decide that a lumpy blob is two stars rather than one, or three instead of two?
 Every program embodies decisions like these; the sooner these decisions are made explicit and the earlier they're checked, the more productive we will be.
-The precise order of steps doesn't seem to
-matter: we can write tests, then write software to make those tests pass, or write the program first and then test it.
+The precise order of steps doesn't seem to matter: we can write tests, then write software to make those tests pass, or write the program first and then test it.
 What *does* matter is alternating development and testing in short interleaved bursts [@Fucc2017].

 Of course, we don't stop worrying once we've typed our code in.
 We check that data is formatted properly to protect ourselves against "garbage